TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ---

-#### Summary
+### Summary

-At this point you have taken your draft assembly from Flye and polished it with both Racon (2x) and Medaka (1x).
+At this point you will have taken your draft assembly from Flye and polished it with both Racon (2x) and Medaka (1x).
 Now, we can refer to our assembly without using the term _draft_.